Piece by Piece Remixed: Commercial performance

-Piece by Piece Remixed made its debut chart appearance at the top of the Billboard Dance/Electronic Albums chart in its issue dated March 26, 2016, marking Clarkson's first entry on the chart.
-Debuting with 2,000 copies of digital album sales, it also debuted on the Billboard Top Album Sales chart at number 179, which is a component of the Billboard 200 chart.
+Piece by Piece Remixed made its debut chart appearance at the top of the US Billboard Dance/Electronic Albums chart in its issue dated March 26, 2016, marking Clarkson's first entry on the chart.
+Debuting with 2,000 copies of digital album sales.
 Piece by Piece Remixed was also the first remix album to debut at the top of the Dance/Electronic Albums chart in two years after The White Album by Hillsong United entered at the top in March 2014.